-Ms Kim said the situation at home had become particularly difficult after her husband suffered a stroke three years ago, which left him with on-going health issues.
+Ms Kim said the situation at home had become particularly difficult after her husband suffered a stroke three years ago, which left him with ongoing health issues.
 As she became anxious about her family’s future and how to support her son through his autism, Ms Kim turned to Ability Links NSW for help.

-Ability Links NSW, through coordinators known as Linkers, supports people with disability, their carers and families.
+Ability Links NSW, through coordinators known as Linkers, supports people with disability, their carers and their families.
 Linkers leverage their knowledge of the local area to help people plan for their future by accessing resources available in their community.

 After assessing Ms Kim’s situation, local SSI Linker Amita Lama suggested visiting Family Advocacy, an organisation that specialises in helping people in the same situation.
-After a few meetings with them, she felt ready to set up her own “Circle of Support”, a series of meetings with relatives, family friends, two of Daniel’s art teachers and a neighbour who aimed to create a support network to help people with disability, in this case Daniel, to achieve a better life.
+After a few meetings with them, she felt ready to set up her own “Circle of Support”, a series of meetings with relatives, family friends, two of Daniel’s art teachers and a neighbour who aimed to create a support network to help people with disability, in this case, Daniel, to achieve a better life.

 The first Circle of Support meeting was held in early September and was a success, leaving Ms Kim with the feeling that both she and Daniel now had a larger support network and were less lonely in their journey, she said.

-This work that went above and beyond to improve Daniel’s life led to Ms Kim being nominated by Settlement Services International (SSI) Linker Cecilia Jeongmin Park for the Carer award after the two met at a Korean Carer’s group.
+This work that went above and beyond to improve Daniel’s life led to Ms Kim being nominated by Settlement Services International (SSI) Linker Cecilia Jeongmin Park for the Carer award after the two met at a Korean Carer group.